polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/rpmsg-client-drivers.md

 ## RPMsg Char client driver <a name="rpmsg-char-driver"></a>

 Exposes RPMsg endpoints to user-space processes (/dev/rpmsgX).
-Supports the creation of multiple endpoints within a single RPMsg channel by using an control interface (/dev/rpmsg_ctrlX).
+Supports the creation of multiple endpoints within a single RPMsg channel by using a control interface (/dev/rpmsg_ctrlX).

 ### Enabling the RPMsg char driver
 This driver is automatically configured in Yocto and Buildroot AMP machines using the following kernel configuration: